rayudu4321/100-days-of-code/log.md

     - How to cast from one data type to another
     - Create a simple sequence steps to solve problem

-### Day 1: April 06 2018
+### Day 2: April 06 2018

 **Today's Progress** Multiplication table

 **Thoughts**
     Create a program that takes user input for range and print multiplication table until it reached user input.
 Lot of work with loop.

+### Day 3: April 10 2018

+**Today's Progress** Refreshing git skills using codecadamy, code school through The Odin Project curriculum

+**Thoughts**
+    * Learn new things with branches
+    * Need to learn more about git merge conflicts
+    * Learn more about collaboration using git.
+    * Plan to make tutorial notes digital and post to static site